As Shanghai locks its citizens down, Helen Grange recalls some fabulous hair treatments and more, in China’s beleaguered city, back in the day

-Talking of my hair guy back home, he does drag on the weekends and asked me to look for a long blonde wig.
-Well, I know the Chinese can knock off anything including blue eyes and a taste for McDonalds, but this is one Western attribute they seem to just not care about.
+My hair guy back home does drag on the weekends and asked me to look for a long blonde wig.
+Well, I know the Chinese can knock off anything including blue eyes and a taste for Mcdonald’s, but this is one Western attribute they seem to just not care about.
 And good for them.
 The Chinese love their own hair and the most they do is curl it or add colour.
 My personal best is little boy hair, cut short into an inky, maintenance-free, fuzz.

 Still, my own, er, ‘blonde’ hair came in handy while overheating in the midst of the Forbidden City, as one elderly woman grabbed my arm and told her young daughter to take a picture of me next to her.
 “She’s from the countryside.
 It’s your hair,” explained our guide.
 So I might be in a picture frame in Donglu village, all because of my messy tresses.

 The Maggie Smith feeling never really passed while I was in China.
-The Chinese are petite and despite my beady eyes covetously looking for fat people everywhere I went, I never saw any.
+The Chinese are petite and despite my beady eyes covetously seeking fat people everywhere I went, I never saw any.

-“Westerners are bigger boned than us,” intuited our kind guide, trying to soothe me as I fawned over the pretty frocks on young women and blurted ungraciously that ‘I wouldn’t fit into something like that’.
-So I brought back a tin of green tea on the flimsy promise that it’ll help me lose weight.
-But I’m already back to old habits, and happy to have my hair guy close by again – even with all his cheeky irreverence and prices double those of his Chinese counterpart!
+“Westerners are bigger boned than us,” intuited our kind guide, trying to soothe me as I fawned over the pretty frocks on young women and blurted ungraciously that ‘I wouldn’t fit into something like that.
+So I brought back a tin of green tea.
+I thought it would help me lose weight.
+But I’m already back to old habits, and happy to have my hair guy back again – even with all his cheeky irreverence and prices double those of his Chinese counterpart!